Frise chronologique

 2024

-Creation of the École nationale des Chartes Foundation
+Creation of the Fondation de l’École nationale des chartes

-In 2024, the School will launch its Foundation under the auspices of PSL.
+In 2024, the École launched its Foundation under the auspices of PSL.
 The aim is to support the institution's international expansion through public and private sponsorship and multi-partner funding of research projects in the fields of history, heritage, and artificial intelligence applied to these areas.